Matanyahu Englman: Cybersecurity

 Speaking at Cyber Week 2023, Englman warned about the dangerous potential of artificial intelligence despite its great benefits.
 He said his office would be preparing an audit on the subject in cooperation with other EUROSAI members that will focus on technology, regulation and legislation, and implementation of AI in health, law, defense and education.

 At a conference at Tel Aviv University in June 2024, Englman revealed that his office was reviewing Israel's cyber defenses and whether adequate steps were being taken to head off attacks and address breaches.
 He also said he was working with EUROSAI member states on defense against AI-generated cyberthreats.

 In a report issued in November 2024, Englman warned that Israel's National Insurance Institute had not updated its cyber security policies in years and did not have enough analysts to address the massive volume of cyberattack alerts received every day.

+Speaking at the annual Cyber Week conference at Tel Aviv University on December 9, 2025, Englman warned that Israel was entering an election year and foreign influence posed a real danger to the integrity of the democratic process.
+Citing the rise in cyber threats from Iran and incidents in which Israelis were recruited as agents, he urged the government to take action.In a report released in 2026, Englman reiterated that hostile actors were exploiting social media to deepen social divisions in Israel, manipulate the public’s perception of reality and undermine trust in the democratic process.
+In response, the Central Elections Committee said it had established a dedicated task force to address any attempts at election interference.